-And while there are a tremendous number of designers currently in the profession, some stand out from the rest of the fold – namely, those who have left an unforgettable mark on the automobile industry.
-Today, we recognize 5 of the most influential and creative designers who have played an understated yet important role in what we’re driving.
+While there are a tremendous number of designers currently employed in the profession, some stand out from the rest of the fold.
+Namely, those who have left an unforgettable mark on the automobile industry.
+Today, we recognize 5 of the most influential and creative designers.
+They all have played an understated yet important role in what we’re driving.

 1. Walter de Silva